heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ȣ. The-thing-that-was-once-Ellen awakes in the twisted, lightless, and improbably vast space it has been growing, hundreds of miles below the tubes.
+Ȣ. The-thing-that-was-once-Ellen waks up in the twisted, lightless, and improbably vast space it has been growing, hundreds of miles below the tubes.
 Once-Ellen has no body.